Scott Oake: Broadcasting career

 After part-time work at CBC St. John's, he was hired full-time by the network in 1974, and has been employed by CBC to this day.
 Upon being hired full-time by the CBC, Oake proceeded to drop out of Memorial University in St. John's, a decision his father did not support.

 Oake relocated to Winnipeg, and became the sports anchor on CBWT's 24Hours from 1979 until about 1989.
 From there, Oake was hired by Hockey Night in Canada, the CBC's flagship television program broadcasting National Hockey League (NHL) games to a national audience.
 In 1996, he was named to the roll of honour of the Manitoba Sportswriters and Sportscasters Association.

 Oake is probably best known as a regular contributor to Hockey Night in Canada.
 Since the 2003–04 season, he has hosted the second game of HNICs Saturday night double-headers, first alongside Kelly Hrudey, then with Marc Crawford, then with Kevin Weekes, then Hrudey again, and now with Louie DeBrusk.
 Even though Oake remains with the CBC after Rogers Communications, the owners of Sportsnet networks bought the sole national rights for the 2014–15 season, Oake joined the Sportsnet's national NHL coverage in June 2014.
-In addition to his Hockey Night role, he gains new role as ice level reporter for Sportsnet's Wednesday night games.

 Along with hockey, he has covered many important sporting events including the Olympics, Commonwealth Games, CFL football, and many other sports.
 He won the 2003 "Best Host or Interviewer in a Sports Program or Sportscast" Gemini Award.
 In 2004, he hosted the hockey docudrama Making the Cut.